iamtlcs/url-shortener/README.md

 ## ## How to run the code

-To deploy the code and infrastructure on AWS easily using the \`Makefile\`, start by creating an \`.env\` file as shown below:
+To deploy the code and infrastructure on AWS easily using the `Makefile`, start by creating an `.env` file as shown below:

-## How to run the code

-With leveraging `Makefile`, the code and infrastructure on AWS can be deployed with ease.
-But first, please add `.env` like below:

 ```
 AWS_ACCESS_KEY_ID=<your_aws_access_key_id>